hperrin/tunnelgram/README.md

 > :information_source: The server never knows their actual password, so it can't decrypt their private key.
 Therefore, the server also never knows their private key.
 Boom, Tunnelwire.

-## How Tunnelgram Uses the Tunnelwire Encryption Scheme to Send Messages

-### Upon Message Send

-The client:

-1. Generates a random, cryptographically secure message key, and encrypts the message with it.
-2. Retrieves the public keys of all of the recipients.
-3. Encrypts the message key with each of the recipients' public keys and the user's public key.
-4. Sends the encrypted message and all of the encrypted copies of the message key to the server.

-### Upon Message Receipt

-The client:

-1. Retrieves their copy of the encrypted message key.
-2. Uses the user's private key to decrypt the message key.
-3. Uses the message key to decrypt the message.

 ## Using the Tunnelwire Encryption Scheme in Your Own Project

 The Tunnelwire Encryption Scheme is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
 You are free to use the scheme in your own software, provided you abide by the terms of the license.